Gratitude

 I am grateful to Stephan Oberhoff for his immense skill as a producer/arranger/player and guide.
 You really get to the heart of my music and blend in so much of yourself.
 Such a joy and honor to work with you.
 Thank you, brother, for allowing me to play in the Creation Station where dreams are realized.

-I am grateful to Sue Holder for swinging doors open, lending her beautiful voice, guidance in a pinch, encouragement and for pointing me in the right direction again and again.
+I am grateful to Susan Holder for swinging doors open, lending her beautiful voice and musicianship to several of my projects, guidance in a pinch, encouragement and for pointing me in the right direction again and again.
 I also appreciate the way she sort of picked me out of a crowd.
 Very kind.

 Thanks to Sandy Shore, Sue, Esther, Rowan, and Donna at smoothjazz.com for believing in me and my music and for utilizing your wonderful resources to spread the light through music.

-Thanks to Bolton Hill for the terrific remixes of "You Can't Hide the Light," for collaborating on "Who Put the Ghosts There, Te Halloween Party Mixes," for a new friendship, and for the Cubase tutoring even though I am sure I drive you nuts.
+Thanks to Chris Vieno, Bolton Hill, for the terrific remixes of "You Can't Hide the Light," and “You Paved the Way,” for collaborating on "Who Put the Ghosts There, The Halloween Party Mixes," for a new friendship, and for the Cubase tutoring even though I am sure I drive you nuts.

-I am grateful to Deb Ann for many years of friendship, inspiration, support and love, and for the beautiful artwork on From Here to Nativity and "Who Put the Ghosts There?
+I am grateful to Deb Ann for many years of friendship while it lasted, for inspiration, support of my music, and for the beautiful artwork on From Here to Nativity and "Who Put the Ghosts There?
 The Halloween Party Mix" You can check out her work here and here.

 Thanks, Jason Dauman, for leading me into the EDM world.